rosalsm/rosalsm.github.io/tutorial-week-3.md

 I would like to do my tutorial about HTML.
 At the same time that I am learning I can write so that way I will review whatever I learn new everyday this week.

-Today was basics like elements in HTML.
+HTML is a markup language and what it does is basically the representation of a web page in different elements.
+HTML separates content such as words, images, audio,etc from from how this content is displaying.

+HTML uses a set of elements to define content types.
+Elements are designators and define the structure and content of ovjects within a page.
+Those elements contain one or more "tags" that content or express content.
+Tags are enclosed by angle braches `< >`.

+Elements have at least one tag, the one that it represents the beginning of this element, the opening tag `<p>` and most of them have a closing tag `</p>`.
+They have no white spaces in between characters.
+If we need to add comments with no code consequences we write this comments between <!- and ->

-How to start:
+How to start an HTML document:

+`<!DOCTYPE html>`
-<!DOCTYPE html> were we inform the the browser that we are using the last version of html and the begining of the document.
+Should be the first element on the top of the html document.
+This element informs the the browser that we are using the last version of html and the begining of the document.

+`<head>`
-<head> will be the next element and it identifies the top of the document including the metadata and it may include a document title.
+This is the part of the document after the doctype tag.
+This is the next element and it identifies the top of the document including the metadata and it may include a document title.

-I would like to add more entries in my tutorial like:
+`<body>`

-<body> where all the visible content start.
+This element indicates where all the visible content start.

+Now that we have the beginning of the document we can add some more element depending on the content of our page.

+We normally start a new part of the document with a new section of it or with a special part of it such as a table or list or a simple paragraph.
+Those are some of the different options:

+##Text-based elements

+####Headings `<h1>, <h2>, <h3>,...,<h6>`
+They are titles for the different parts of the document.

+####Paragraphs `<p>`
+They are block-level elements.
+Normally contens a piece of text

 Divisions <div> and Spans <span>